GangstaWangstaPranksta/box-find/README.md

 	- create new objects in the DB with specified box ID
 	-  json body:
 		- `{ id }`
-- rawContents
-	- get raw JSON from contents DB
-	-  json body:
-		- `{  }`
-- rawImages
+- rawData
-	- get raw JSON from images DB
+	- get raw JSON from entire DB
 	-  json body:
 		- `{  }`
 - renameBox
 	- rename box from `id` to `editBoxName` while keeping assosiated data
 	-  json body: